OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

 > * If a single source entity is required to stay synchronized with multiple target entity types simultaneously, do not use Rule-Based Routing.
 Under rule-based routing, a source entity can be in sync with only one target entity type at a time, determined by the rule it matches.

-> **Known Behavior for Rule Based and Duplicate Configuration**
-> * When some target entity types are intended to convert into each other (e.g., Bug ↔ Story ↔ Epic) while others are meant to remain as duplicates (e.g., Task), it is recommended not to configure the duplicate types under the same source–target system pair used for the rule-based configuration.
-This separation ensures that conversion behavior is applied only to convertible entity types and does not inadvertently affect duplicate entities.

 **Know Behaviors**